AI experts sharing free tutorials to accelerate your business.

 Purpose

-Turn raw meeting notes, transcripts, or recordings into a structured, decision-focused summary tailored to the meeting types a dental practice actually runs — morning huddle, treatment-planning / case review, staff meeting, provider 1:1, CE lunch-and-learn, OSHA or HIPAA training, lab / vendor meeting, DSO regional review, or merger / partnership conversation.
-Output is a one-page scannable summary with decisions, owners, due dates, open questions, and scope-appropriate HIPAA redactions.
-Pairs with the morning-huddle-brief skill for the structured pre-huddle brief — this skill handles the post-meeting recap.
+Turn raw meeting notes, transcripts, or recordings into a structured, decision-focused summary tailored to the meeting types a dental practice actually runs — morning huddle recap, end-of-day debrief, treatment-planning / case review, staff meeting, provider 1:1, CE lunch-and-learn, OSHA / HIPAA / infection-control training, lab / vendor meeting, DSO regional or partner review, owner-level merger / acquisition / partnership conversation, and cybersecurity-incident tabletop exercise.
+Output is a one-page scannable summary with decisions, owners, due dates, open questions, and PHI-redaction-tier-appropriate treatment of patient identifiers.
+Pairs with morning-huddle-brief (this skill handles the post-meeting recap to its end-of-day-recap stub) and with staff-onboarding-checklist, cybersecurity-incident-response-plan, and monthly-practice-kpi-report (this skill handles the meeting recap that documents each).

 When to Use